adobe-type-tools/opentype-spec-drafts/varchintguide.md

 circumstances or can compose those transforms into the cumulative transformation of the stem hints, as described below.

+NOTE 2: As of the current version of this specification a `cntrmask` only applys at the level of atomic components; there is no means of applying a counter-mask to influence the spacing between elements of different components of a composite.

 Whether hinting in a given dimension should be cancelled, and how the stems in that dimension should be adjusted when it is not cancelled, can be determined by performing the cumulative transformation on the three points *p~1~* (100,